pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-02.md

 <span class="orange"><strong>bash-5.2$</strong></span>
 </code></pre>

-We use the GTFObins as the code source, this technique is a stealthy living of the land concept.<br>
+We use the GTFObins as the code source, this technique is a stealthy<br>
-We use what is provided by the host system.
+living of the land concept.
+We use what is provided by the host system.<br>
 The *find* binary by default alows the execute comand<br>
-so a /bin/bash command is what grants us the shell and the -p flag gives the persistance of the *lead_engineer* privileges.<br>
+so a /bin/bash command is what grants us the shell and<br>
+the -p flag gives the persistance of the *lead_engineer* privileges.<br>

 ## 10.CONFIRM DATA